2019 SPARTAN COMPETITION RULES

 7.6.2 Counting.
 A competitor is responsible himself/herself for correct counting of penalty exercises.
 He/she cannot anticipate that someone else will count for him/her.
 He/she should say loudly every 5th burpee during performing penalty.
 A competitor have to comply with instructions of the obstacle referee.
 If the referee doesn’t recognize some exercises, a competitor have to repeat penalty exercises.

-7.6.3 Time penalty.
-Missing more than 10 burpees at outdoor events or more than 5 burpees at Stadion events at a single obstacle will result in a 10 minute penalty.
+a) Missing more than 10 burpees at outdoor events or more than 5 burpees at Stadion events at a single obstacle will result in a 10 minute penalty.

 7.7 Acts of Agents